bids-standard/bids-specification/src/modality-specific-files/task-events.md

 }
 ```

+!!! note

-Note that in the example above:
+    In the example above:

     1. Only a subset of columns are described for the sake of brevity.
         In a real dataset, all other columns SHOULD also be described.

     1. The `channel` column contains a list of values that are separated
         by a delimiter (`|`), as is declared in the `Delimiter` metadata
         field of the `events.json file.
         Thus, the channels related to the event in the third row of the example
         are called `F,1`, `F,2`, and `Cz`.

     1. The example contains a column called `annots`.
         This column is not defined in BIDS, and constitutes additional, arbitrary
         (that is, unofficial) metadata.
         In the present case, it is used to describe artifacts in the data,
         in reference to the `channel` column.
         The `annots` column is making
         use of the powerful HED system for documenting events, see below.

 Events MAY also be documented in machine-actionable form
 using HED (Hierarchical Event Descriptor) tags.